WilliamDannel/SIRR-2/README.md

 # SIRR
-Here are some visualizations of network training
+Here are some visualizations of network training and the structure of the network.